johnlobster/spaNav/docs/article.md

 Assigning an event handler to each `<a>` using a loop.
 Could use event delegation (bubbling up of event) but not important for a proof of concept

+Basic operation requires use of history to push new url, otherwise it never moves from page1

+history security issues ?

 ## Testing

+client/browser testing.
+Using Selenium and a service such as

+Want to text out a variety of platforms/browsers

 ## Accessability